Best Prepper Foods To Stockpile For A Future Disaster

 What was the rest of the country doing?

-Many were sitting in their cars, in long lines, waiting to fill their tanks with $4.00 gasoline.
-Price gouging occurred all over the country as some store owners saw a chance to capitalize on people’s fears.
+Sitting in their cars, in long lines, waiting to fill their tanks with $4.00 gasoline.

-If we had endured another day or two of massive attacks, would it have spread to food or other consumer goods?
+What if we had endured another day or two of massive attacks?

 US Natural Disaster Map